Graduate careers in transport planning: what would I do?

-Graduates from a wide range of disciplines can become transport planners (also known as transportation planners).
-While several employers, typically engineering companies, may require a civil engineering degree, other employers will be less specific about a required degree subject.
+Graduates with degrees in a wide range of subjects can become transport planners (also known as transportation planners) and may be able to join a transport planning graduate scheme.
+While several employers, typically engineering companies, sometimes require a civil engineering degree, other employers will be less specific about a required degree subject.
 Many graduates enter the profession having studied town planning, geography or an analytical subject such as maths, but others enter with completely unrelated degrees.

 Some employers, such as construction companies and local authorities, will have a transport planning department; other employers may be consultancies specialising in transportation.

 Transport planners improve and manage transport systems.
 On the job, you could help set up and run traffic models, check proposed layouts to see whether they will work in practice, analyse local government policy to advise clients on whether schemes comply or create maps using geographic information systems (GIS) software.

 Projects that graduate transport planners might work on include:

 - assessing the business case for a new transport system, such as a railway line

 - designing the transport facilities for a new school and undertaking a transport assessment to ensure the impacts of school traffic are minimised

 - creating a strategy for a business to improve its sustainability credentials and the health of its staff by promoting sustainable travel to work

 - investigating opportunities for transport improvements in a regeneration area

 Graduates who enjoy focusing on detail may find that working on transport models and close analysis suits them, while conceptual thinkers may prefer to look at policies and spatial planning or master planning, considering how high-level issues affect large areas of land.